bwhite000/server-logger/readme.md

 ServerLogger
 ============

-A basic Dart language logging helper for server-side projects.
+A basic Dart language server-side logging helper.
 Includes a timestamp prefix in the output, and can be switched on or off.

 Getting Started
 ---------------